-The debt interest presented in this chart is net of interest and dividends, reflecting the use of debt liabilities to purchase financial assets which in turn provide a rate of return.
+The debt interest presented in this chart is public sector debt interest expenditure net of interest and dividends receipts, all on an accrued basis.
+This reflects the use of debt liabilities to purchase financial assets which provide a rate of return.